SeanDez/callTrackVoipFrontEnd/README.md

 #### Currently in pre-alpha status

-Call Trackre for Voip.ms is designed to help people who use the Voip.ms service for phone campaigns to assess their results in a nice dashboard interface.
+Call Tracker for Voip.ms is designed to help people who use the Voip.ms service for phone campaigns to assess their results in a nice dashboard interface.

 The app pulls call data from your Voip.ms account and gives you performance metrics, including calls per month and per campaign.